 Psychedelics Change How You Think

 In the 1960s, psychedelics were associated with youthful rebellion, social upheaval, and political dissent.
 John Ehrlichman, an aide to Nixon, later admitted that Nixon’s anti-drug campaign was partly fuelled by opposition to the antiwar left.
 In Acid Dreams: The Complete Social History of LSD (1985), authors Martin A. Lee and Bruce Shlain emphasised that LSD was tightly wrapped up with the antiwar movement and New Left of the 60s.
 Psychedelics were changing people’s attitudes.
-Psychedelic writers such, such as Terence McKenna and Dennis McKenna, have argued psychedelics are illegal because they lead to unconventional thinking, which can challenge the status quo and lead to dissent.
+Psychedelic writers, such as Terence McKenna and Dennis McKenna, have argued psychedelics are illegal because they lead to unconventional thinking, which can challenge the status quo and lead to dissent.

 Legal and Decriminalised Psychedelics in the US